Danish Model Engines (Viking)

 As one of Denmark's pioneering diesel users, Dommergaard soon developed some very definite ideas of his own regarding model diesel design.
 Beginning in early 1944 he began to collaborate with Jeppesen and Haugård on the design of a 2.4 cc sideport diesel which they called the Monsun (Monsoon) Standard.
 While still seemingly paying homage to the Dyno in basic design terms, the Monsun Standard was apparently just as strongly influenced by the Diesella, at least in terms of its external styling.

 However, internally it was a very different story!
 Luis Petersen tells us that the engine’s rather unique scavenging and timing arrangements were not influenced by any previous model engine but rather were derived from those of a DKW two-stroke car engine which had been designed by a Danish engineer, Jørgen Skafte Rasmussen.
 DKW was later to evolve into the Audi car line.
-For those interested, a discussion of the Monsun's highly original porting arrangements (in a model engine context) may be found here on the late Ron Chernich's still-accessible "Model Engine News" (MEN) web-site.
+For those interested, a discussion of the Monsun's highly original porting arrangements (in a model engine context) may be found here on the late Ron Chernich's frozen but still-accessible "Model Engine News" (MEN) web-site.

 Externally, the Monsun Standard shared the Diesella’s streamlined back tank and massive main bearing housing with recessed prop driver, although some of the construction details differed, such as the omission of the ball races which had been a feature of the Diesella.
 Dommergaard did not consider ball races to be worthwhile, contending that a well-fitted bronze bushing worked just as well.